 Remember that the safest way to mix a solution, especially when working with potentially hazardous or corrosive materials, is to add the chemicals to the water and not the other way around.
 It’s never recommended to add water directly to the chemicals.

 For an evenly distributed treatment, it’s helpful to carefully pour the solution around the perimeter of your pool.
-To maximize the soda ash spread around the pool, it can be helpful to pour the mixture in near the return jets for immediate circulation.
-Take extra care to avoid the skimmer or any other filtration systems, as that will dilute the solution and greatly reduce the effectiveness of the treatment.
+To maximize the soda ash spread around the pool, pouring the mixture in near the return jets for immediate circulation can be helpful.
+Take extra care to avoid the skimmer or any other filtration systems, as that will dilute the solution and significantly reduce the effectiveness of the treatment.

 From here, we want to give the pool six hours to circulate the water and let the solution take effect.
 Then, it’s time to test the water chemistry and readjust as needed.
 If the water is still too acidic, you may need to add more soda ash– or a different pH adjustment method– to get it back into the correct range.